tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 ## UPROPERTY()

 Allows marking-up variables, and exposing them to the [Property System (Reflection)](https://www.unrealengine.com/en-US/blog/unreal-property-system-reflection) of Unreal.
-Commonly used to expose your C++ to Blueprint but it can do a lot more using this large list of [property specifiers](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/GameplayArchitecture/Properties/Specifiers/).
-Again, it's worth checking out [BenUI's article](https://benui.ca/unreal/uproperty/) on UPROPERTY specifiers.
+Commonly used to expose your C++ to Blueprint but it can do a lot more using this large list of [property specifiers](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-engine-uproperties).
+Again, it's worth checking out [Unreal Garden's article](https://unreal-garden.com/docs/uproperty/) on UPROPERTY specifiers.

 ```cpp
 // Expose to Blueprint and allow editing of its defaults and only grant read-only access in the node graphs.